StefanMcCready/rf2-session-parser/README.md

 ## Response

-Here is an example response for a qualifying session:
+Here is an example response for a race session:

 ```
 { event: